How Open Banking works

 It will always be up to you if you want to make a payment or share data with an Open Banking service.
 That means you don’t need to opt in or out.
 You choose which services you want to share data with, and nothing is shared with services you haven’t signed up for.

 You don’t need to give anyone your logon details to use Open Banking – you’ll only share the account information you choose to.
-There are also some kinds of service which need your logon details to share data which isn’t covered by Open Banking.

 Protecting your data as well as your money